Introduction to asking for payment

 Why is it important to ask for payment?

-Following up on late payments keeps your cash flow healthy and is an excellent way to maintain a positive business relationship.
+Drawing from our experience, following up on late payments keeps your cash flow healthy and is an excellent way to maintain a positive business relationship.

-When you follow up on late payments, you garner your customer’s respect without jeopardizing your reputation or finances when you hold your customers accountable.
+And through our practical knowledge, when you follow up on late payments, you garner your customer’s respect without jeopardizing your reputation or finances when you hold your customers accountable.

 How to ask for payment professionally